jaeyoungchoilab/Topsicle/README.md

 This package is used to identify telomere boundary in long read sequencing (ONT and PacBio).

-Topsicle gets inputs in format as either fasta (or fasta.gz) or fastq (or fastq.gz), along with other parameters about telomere patterns (see section 2), then output with the length of each read within that input file in a .csv file, and supplemental plots.
+Topsicle gets inputs in format as either fasta (or fasta.gz) or fastq (or fastq.gz), along with other parameters about telomere patterns (see section 2), then output with the length of each read within that input file in a .csv file and supplemental plots.

 ## 0. Table of contents